StuartJO/FasterMatchingIndex/README.md

 additiveSpeedTest.m
 ```

-It takes well over 4 hours to run everything when using the Toolbox on an i7 6700k FYI
+It takes well over 4 hours to run everything on an i7 6700k FYI

 ## What did you mean when you said the matching index may not measure precisely what I think it does?